Canevaze/PHY571/README.md

-# PHY571
+Go to Branche_lks

-All of the code we want you to read is on Branche_lks
+The actual code we wrote and want to give you is on Branche_lks

-## Group 8:
-### Cazenave Nicolas, Lam Kon Seng Léo, Brunel Clément

-Numerical physics project on Bird flocking and Swarm intelligence modelisation